 More generally, there are two things that can be encoded in the variable name: its type and its role in the predicate.
 You can name the variable after only one of these properties if the other is obvious from the context.
-For example, if you have a predicate graph\nodes(+Graph, -Nodes), it is already obvious that the role of the second argument is to represent graph nodes, so you may name it List, if it is a list, or Assoc, if it is an assoc; for maximum clarity you may even name it Nodes\List or Nodes\Assoc.
+For example, if you have a predicate graph\nodes(+Graph, -Nodes), it is already obvious that the role of the second argument is to represent graph nodes, so you may name it List, if it is a list, or Assoc, if it is an association list; for maximum clarity you may even name it Node\List or Node\Assoc.